At Tribeca Film Festival, movies make room for live performances

 "The Adderall Diaries," a thriller with James Franco and Amber Heard will debut at the festival, and Glenn Close, Sam Waterston and Kristen Stewart head an ensemble cast in "Anesthesia."

-De Niro, producer Jane Rosenthal and investor Craig Hatkoff started the festival to revitalize the downtown neighbourhood following the 2001 attacks on the World Trade Centre.
+De Niro, producer Jane Rosenthal and investor Craig Hatkoff started the festival to revitalize the downtown neighborhood following the 2001 attacks on the World Trade Center.

 (Editing by Mary Milliken and Lisa Von Ahn)